electron/electronjs.org-old/_docs/api/web-contents.md

   * `userAgent` String - A user agent originating the request.
   * `extraHeaders` String - Extra headers separated by "\n"

-Loads the `url` in the window, the `url` must contain the protocol prefix, e.g. the `http://` or `file://`.
+Loads the `url` in the window.
+The `url` must contain the protocol prefix, e.g. the `http://` or `file://`.
 If the load should bypass http cache then use the `pragma` header to achieve it.